 Since the NSF limits the number of proposals, the Division of Research is conducting a pre-proposal selection process.
 If you are planning to develop a MRI proposal, please summit a two-page summary of your planned application by August 31, 2012.
 Include the following in your submission:

-Please submit the summary as an email attachment to Camille Coley, Assistant Vice President for Research, at email@example.com.
+Please submit the summary as an email attachment to Camille Coley, Associate Vice President for Research, at email@example.com.
 The Vice President for Research, Dr. Barry Rosson, will convene a small panel of impartial reviewers to provide guidance on which projects will be pursued this year for full proposal development.
 It is anticipated that the decision and notifications will be made by September 14, 2012.
 If you have any questions about the MRI program, or the pre-submission process, please contact Camille Coley by e-mail or phone at 561.297.3461.

 - A summary that describes: